"I often describe Jamie's classes as pure magic - sounds a little crazy but that is exactly what it is!"

 My passion lies in cultivating community through the practice of yoga, in all its forms and in particular, with women.
 I have continued my education in many movement and creative modalities.
 I hold a Yin Certification (2009) from Bernie Clark and am a Certified Yoga Therapist (2014) through an Internationally recognized program.
 I have studied Human Kinetics, Somatics and Rhythmic Movement Therapy.
 I have been leading Yoga Teacher Trainings at the 200, 300 and Yoga Therapy level since 2014.

 All of my studies are a culmination of my journey into knowing and seeing myself through as many lens as I can.
-My life's work is about sharing this practice.
-It is about creating spaces for inquiry and truth.
+My life's work is about sharing these practices.
+It is about creating safe spaces for women to engage in inquiry and truth.
 My life's work is about love.
 Learning to love all of myself so that I have the capacity to see love everywhere, in all things.
-My life's work is about creating spaces so that women have a place to learn to love themselves, just as they are.
+My life's work is about creating spaces so that women have a place to learn to love themselves, and bring forth the deep wisdom that resides in each one, so she can bring forth the fire within and change the world.